-Norway court upholds ban on tobacco store displaysSeptember 14th, 2012 by Julia Gronnevet in Health /
+Norway court upholds ban on tobacco store displaysSeptember 14, 2012 by Julia Gronnevet in Medicine & Health / Health

 (AP)—A Norwegian court has upheld a ban on the display of tobacco products in stores, handing a defeat Friday to the Philip Morris company.

 Norway, which has had a ban on cigarette and alcohol advertising since 1975, in 2010 banned even the display of tobacco products at their point of sale.
 Shops must keep cigarettes in unmarked cabinets or special vending machines with no visible logos.
 Customers wishing to buy tobacco must actively ask merchants for it.

 Philip Morris sued the Norwegian state, arguing that the display ban interfered with the free flow of goods and broke with international agreements Norway is party to.

 But the Oslo district court said it concluded that "the display ban is necessary and that there aren't other, less invasive methods which could give similar results."

 Philip Morris has one month to decide whether to challenge the ruling in a higher court.

 "We are disappointed with the court's decision and are considering our options for appeal," said Nordan Helland, spokesman for Philip Morris Norway.

 Most notably, Australia's highest court last month rejected a challenge by tobacco companies who argued the value of their trademarks will be destroyed if they are no longer able to display their distinctive colors, brand designs and logos on packs of cigarettes.